Mimickal/Zerda/README.md

 supported game will be assigned this role.
 If they stop playing, go offline, or change their status to "Do Not Disturb", the bot will remove the role.

-### Supported Games (Application ID)
-- Halo: Custom Edition (496775885249314885)

-This bot is currently only intended to work alongside [Vulpes](https://github.com/Sigmmma/Vulpes), the Halo: CE engine extension mod.
-If it proves to be a popular enough concept, I may add the ability to configure more hoisted games.

 ### Hosting your own instance
 This bot is built on Discord.js 13.1.0, which requires Node.js 16.6.0 or newer.